-(See also Overview of Social Issues Affecting Children Overview of Social Issues Affecting Children To thrive, a child must experience the consistent and ongoing care by a loving, nurturing caregiver, whether that person is a parent or substitute caregiver.
-The security and support that such... read more and see Violence in Children and Adolescents Bullying Many children and adolescents occasionally have physical confrontations with others, but most children and adolescents do not continue violent behavior or engage in violent crime.
+(See also Overview of Social Issues Affecting Children Overview of Social Issues Affecting Children As children grow and develop, they will encounter both positive experiences and challenges.
+Some of these challenges are minor, but others may cause significant stress.
+To thrive, a child must... read more and see Violence in Children and Adolescents Bullying Many children and adolescents occasionally have physical confrontations with others, but most children and adolescents do not continue violent behavior or engage in violent crime.
 However, children... read more .)

 Forms of bullying

 Cyberbullying (electronic bullying)

 Cyberbullying is using digital media (such as emails, texts, tweets, and social media sites) to purposely embarrass or communicate false or hostile information about another child.
 "Sexting," which is the act of sharing sexually charged messages, photographs, or videos (usually via cell phone), can be a form of cyberbullying if the messages or images are purposefully shared with other people to embarrass or harm the child who originated the message or image.